github/docs/content/issues/managing-your-tasks-with-tasklists/creating-a-tasklist.md

 ## Copying a tasklist

-When you copy your tasklist using the "Copy Markdown" option, {% data variables.product.product_name %} copies Markdown to your clipboard and includes the issue title so you can paste the tasklist outside of GitHub without losing context.
+When you copy your tasklist using the "Copy Markdown" option, {% data variables.product.product_name %} copies Markdown to your clipboard and includes the issue title, so you can paste the tasklist outside of GitHub without losing context.
 See below for an example of a copied Markdown tasklist:

 ```
 - [x] [Design new landing page](https://github.com/octocat/octoproject/issues/4)